-A user will only allow up to 8 outgoing connections and will only accept as many incoming connections as their machine can handle.
+A user will only allow up to 8 outgoing connections (may change in future) and will only accept as many incoming connections as their machine can handle.
 With a distributed network the more nodes the less burden on every machine.
+Also incoming connections is not turned on by default and a user can opt to not participate.